Beth Chayim Chadashim: History

 In 1997, the congregation celebrated its 25th anniversary.
 At that time, it had 250 members (not including children) with 90% of them being LGBT and its oldest member being 87 years old.

 Janet Marder was the congregation's first rabbi.
 Lisa Ann Edwards later served as a student rabbi under their first full-time rabbi, Denise Eger.
 From 1992 to 2007, Cantorial Soloist Fran Magid Chalin's unique use of music and energy served to unite, uplift, inspire, and prompt BCC's connection to Jewish tradition, especially for the growing number of BCC children.
 In 1994 Rabbi Lisa Ann Edwards was ordained and became BCC's rabbi.
 After a 25 year tenure, Rabbi Lisa Edwards retired in 2019.
 Rabbi Jillian R. Cameron became BCC's rabbi in 2020.

 In 2006, Ohr Chayim (Light of Life) was initiated as BCC's Family Education Program for children and their families, under Leah Zimmerman, the first Director of Education.
 Cantor Juval Porat, the first cantor to be trained in post-Holocaust Germany, was installed as BCC's Cantor in 2010.

-After 5 years of planning, BCC moved a block away from its first home to 6090 West Pico Boulevard, to accommodate BCC's expanding membership, staff and Jewish glbt studies programming.
+After five years of planning, BCC moved a block away from its first home to 6090 West Pico Boulevard, to accommodate BCC's expanding membership, staff and Jewish glbt studies programming.
 This endeavor of renovating three 1931 store fronts was led by BCC's first Executive Director Felicia Park-Rogers (hired in 2005) and BCC Member, Architect Ira Dankberg, and was designed by Toni Lewis and Marc Schoeplein of Lewis|Schoeplein architects.
 6090 West Pico Boulevard is the first LEED certified synagogue in the United States.

 The current clergy are Rabbi Jillian Cameron and Cantor Juval Porat.
+It has an inclusive and progressive stance and programming towards gender and sexuality.